Blacksunder/BrickGame/README.md

 # BrickGame
-C/C++ BrickGame including Tetris and Snake games with two supported interfaces
+C/C++ Tetris and Snake games with two supported interfaces

+It includes:
+- games' logic based on common specification;
+- C++ desktop (using Qt) and C console interfaces;
+- Unit tests for all games' logic;
+- project documentation generating with doxygen.